 This is a three-column table.
 Column 1 lists the surface water type, Column 2 lists the length or area of impaired waters overlapping source water areas in Groups 1–5, and Column 3 lists the percent of total length or area in Groups 1–5.

-Note: The analysis is based on adopted lists of impaired surface waters for the Group 1–5 basins.
+Note: The analysis is based on verified lists of impaired surface waters based on the Cycle 2 assessments for Group 1–5 basins.
 The parameter of interest was fecal coliform.